 Asilo wouldn’t find out for two days, but she had incorrectly typed her friend’s phone number.
 That mistake caused Zelle (and Chase) to send the cash to a complete stranger, who was happy to receive it.

 “When he said he hadn’t received the donation yet, I became concerned that something had gone wrong,” Asilo explained.
-“That’s when I noticed that I had entered the phone number incorrectly.”
+“That’s when I noticed that I had entered the phone number [into the Zelle app] incorrectly.”

-Asilo was quickly on the phone with Chase and asked what to do.
+Asilo was quickly on the phone with Chase and asked what to do about her misguided Zelle payment.
 She was stunned by the response of the Chase representative.

 Will the stranger give back the money sent by mistake?